calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

 ~~~~~~~~

 I freely admit that I worked out the program I wanted to write using
 graph paper and some Python doodles.
-There’s no point in trying to write
+There's no point in trying to write
-a Joy program until I’m sure I understand the problem well enough.
+a Joy program until I'm sure I understand the problem well enough.

 The first thing I did was to write a column of numbers from 1 to n (32
 as it happens) and next to them the desired output number, to look for